biosustain/THG/build_model/README.md

 ## Usage

-To run the model building script, use the following command:
+To run the script, use the following command:

 ```
 python3 build_model.py